-The average time LSD can be detected in blood is 6-12 hours and in urine is 2-4 days.
+The average time LSD can be detected in blood is six to 12 hours.
+In urine, it’s two to four days.
 However, one metabolite (2-oxo-3-hydroxy-LSD) is typically present in higher concentrations and can be detected for longer periods of time in urine.

-Depending on the dose and route of ingestion, LSD should take 45 minutes to 1.5 hours to kick in.
+Depending on the dose and route of ingestion, LSD should take 45-90 minutes to kick in.
 The experience can last 12-16 hours.
 Click here to see a full list of the effects.

-It’s safest to be sure about what you’re taking (see the 6S’s), so if possible, get your drugs tested.
+It’s safest to be sure about what you’re taking, so if possible, get your drugs tested.
 Kits for home testing can be found online, or you can send your substance to a lab for testing.